Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 Shepard can call Liara out for this with,

 "Why?
-You got anymore terminals you need me to hack?"
+You worried there might be more terminals you need me to hack?"

 Liara in Mass Effect 2 treats Shepard like absolute crap.
 The things that happened to her between Mass Effect and Mass Effect 2 drove her to such anger and rage that she mistreated the one person she loved the most, the one person who always loved her and supported her and would do anything for her, a fact which she was coldly taking advantage of.